-Recipients of the data – They are transmitted to the tax and social administrations, to our social secretariat and to our accountant.
+Recipients of the data – They are transmitted to the tax administrations and to our accountant.
 They may be transmitted to our lawyer or to a bailiff in the event of legal recovery.

 Period – We are required to store these billing data until our tax and accounting obligations expire, i.e. for seven (7) full fiscal years.

 Purpose – If you are a client of our law firm and have subscribed to our legal information service, we will send you newsletters on a paper support and electronically on that basis.
 If you are not a client but have subscribed to our free legal information service, we will on that basis send you newsletters electronically.

 Period – We store your contact data for this purpose until you ask us to stop.